maniac0r/roon-hass/README.md

 While this is a work in progress, the component must be installed as a custom component on your hass setup.
 Once stable, it will be submitted to the hass source for inclusion.

-For now, the python code of this hass component is not directly talking to the Roon api as there is not yet a python SDK/API released by Roon itself.
-So for the time being a intermediate webservice is used which talks to the nodeJS api making it available as restfull services for the python code.
-It's my plan to replace this by direct api calls once I get some more info about the websockets api that Roon provides.

-1. Download and install the webproxy
-    Download and install the api proxy nodeJS module from https://github.com/marcelveldt/roon-extension-api-proxy Make sure it's up and running (by default on port 3006) before you continue.
+Update August 2018: The add-on is almost ready for prime time (release to home assistant as official addon).
+It's talking directly to the Roon server now (using the tcp socket) so no more need for the nodejs proxy.

-2. Download/install the hass component
+1. Download/install the hass component

    * Download roon.py of this Github repo into a local folder.